Cross-Validation with Antithetic Gaussian Randomization: Framework, contributions, and related work

-Here is a summary of our main contributions in the remainder of the paper: \begin{enumerate}[leftmargin=*] \item In Section~\ref{sec:2}, we review the CB estimator for the normal means problem with a quadratic loss function and introduce our cross-validated estimator, based on antithetic Gaussian randomization variables. \item In Section~\ref{sec: theory}, we analyze the mean squared error of the proposed estimator as $\alpha$, the parameter controlling bias, approaches zero.
-Our theory demonstrates that we can obtain unbiased estimates of prediction error as $\alpha \to 0$, while ensuring that the variance of our estimator remains stable even with vanishingly small $\alpha$.
-In contrast to the CB estimator, which requires increasing $K$ as $\alpha$ decreases, our method can achieve the same variance with significantly smaller $K$.
-This analysis highlights the benefits of employing a carefully chosen antithetic randomization scheme instead of an independent randomization scheme. \item In Section~\ref{sec: SURE}, we establish connections between the proposed estimator and classical risk estimators, such as Stein's Unbiased Risk Estimator (SURE) and its variants for exponential families.
-Notably, our estimator can be viewed as replacing the divergence term in SURE by the divergence of a Gaussian-smoothed version of the prediction function. \item In Section \ref{sec:glm}, we extend our cross-validation framework to accommodate more general loss functions, including those commonly used in fitting GLMs, such as logistic regression.
-Under the assumption that the sufficient statistics are asymptotically normal and satisfy certain regularity conditions, we demonstrate that the mean squared error analysis generalizes to a broader class of loss functions. \item In Section~\ref{sec: experiments}, we provide simulation results comparing our proposed framework to standard cross-validation, the coupled bootstrap, and SURE.
-The proposed method performs effectively across various data types, loss functions, and prediction algorithms.
-It eliminates the need for sample splitting, manual tuning of the bias-variance tradeoff, or differentiating the prediction function.
-Additionally, the method is computationally efficient, requiring us to conduct only a small number of train-test repetitions. \item In Section~\ref{sec: conclusion}, we conclude with a discussion of potential extensions and new directions for the proposed method. \end{enumerate}
+Here is a summary of the remainder of the paper: \begin{enumerate} \item In Section~\ref{sec:3}, we review the CB estimator for the normal means problem and introduce our cross-validated estimator using antithetic randomization variables.
+We conclude this section by establishing a connection between our cross-validated estimator and Stein's unbiased risk estimator (SURE), and showing that our estimator can be roughly viewed as SURE applied to a convolution-smoothed version of the prediction function. \item In Section~\ref{sec: theory}, we analyze the MSE of the proposed estimator as $\alpha$, the parameter controlling bias, approaches zero.
+Our theory demonstrates that we can obtain unbiased estimates of prediction error as $\alpha \to 0$, while ensuring that the variance of our estimator remains stable even with vanishingly small $\alpha$, under mild smoothness assumptions. \item In Section~\ref{sec:glm}, we extend our cross-validation approach to handle different data types within a relatively assumption-light framework, via randomization of the sufficient statistic in the loss function.
+Assuming the sufficient statistics are asymptotically normal and satisfy certain regularity conditions, we show that the MSE analysis in Section \ref{sec: theory} generalizes to a large category of loss functions, including those used in fitting generalized linear models (GLMs), such as logistic regression. \item In Section~\ref{sec: experiments}, we provide simulation results comparing our method to standard cross-validation, the coupled bootstrap approach, and SURE.
+When sample splitting is difficult, our method offers a simple alternative, avoiding manual tuning of the bias--variance tradeoff and differentiating the prediction function. \item Section \ref{sec:conclusion} concludes the paper with a brief summary of our contributions and identifies a few potential directions for future research. \end{enumerate}